 A slew of remixes for Worship artists and other top notch labels were in demand and Solomonic soon became very busy.
 “Come Fi Mash It” was personally one of the boys’ favorites and just added more fire to their growing popularity and recognition, for being the premier Dub House Producers of the movement.
 But by far, “Children Of Israel” has been their best selling to date.
 Hitting the house music charts tuff, and selling close to 10,000 releases through Worship Recordings, it was later licensed to Shaboom Recordings in the UK.
 Other licensing of Solomonic’s music has been picked up by NRK, Tango, and Fabric.

 Although Zack and Rob have decided not to produce under the Solomonic name any more, the work they have done is well respected worldwide, and the songs they wrote together are timeless and will be considered classics.

-Be sure to look for the long awaited release of Solomonic Sound’s full length album, due out at the end of 2005, entitled “First And Last”.
-The album will feature all the favorite original and remix work, alongside a few un-released tunes never heard before.
+Be sure to check out Solomonic Sound’s full length album entitled “First And Last”.
+The album features all the favorite original and remix work, alongside a few un-released tunes never heard before.

 Give thanks to all who have supported Solomonic Sound over the years.
-Remember you can still hear Solomonic busting up dancehalls on a weekly basis in Philadephia, Honolulu, and international gigs, promoting the best in Roots and Culture dancehall reggae.
+Remember you can still hear Solomonic busting up dancehalls on a weekly basis in Philadephia, Honolulu, Vermont, Los Angeles and international gigs.
+Promoting the best in Roots and Culture reggae.
 Please check out SolomonicSound.com to get all info pertaining to their reggae sound system.